ry-ht/ryht/axon/cc_agents/README.md

 ### Method 2: Import from Local File

-1. Download a `.opcode.json` file from this repository
+1. Download a `.axon.json` file from this repository
-2. In opcode, navigate to **CC Agents**
+2. In axon, navigate to **CC Agents**
 3. Click the **Import** dropdown button
 4. Select **From File**
-5. Choose the downloaded `.opcode.json` file
+5. Choose the downloaded `.axon.json` file

 ## 📤 Exporting Agents

 ### Export Your Custom Agents

-1. In opcode, navigate to **CC Agents**
+1. In axon, navigate to **CC Agents**
 2. Find your agent in the grid
 3. Click the **Export** button
-4. Choose where to save the `.opcode.json` file
+4. Choose where to save the `.axon.json` file

 ### Agent File Format

-All agents are stored in `.opcode.json` format with the following structure:
+All agents are stored in `.axon.json` format with the following structure:

 ```json
 {